-- 2. Explain the relationship between literary texts and social, political, religious and cultural milieus. - 3.
-Identify relevant poetic, dramatic, and fictional techniques, conventions, structural features, and genres. - 4.
-Compose essays and oral responses with a degree of historical awareness, self-reflection, analytical rigor, and imagination. - 5.
+3. Identify relevant poetic, dramatic, fictional, or other structural features and conventions in the works studied.

+- 4. Compose essays and oral responses with a degree of historical awareness, self-reflection, analytical rigour, and imagination. - 5.
 Prepare for and participate in class discussion and seminar groups with content designed to add to the collective understanding of texts and issues. - 6.
-Compose essays that conform to accepted practices for conducting research and presenting evidence while also striving to be insightful, original, and creative.
+Compose essays that conform to accepted practices for conducting research and presenting evidence, while also striving to be insightful, original, and creative.